 Generic Name: Dexmethylphenidate HCL

-Focalin XR is a once-daily central nervous system stimulant primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
-Focalin XR may improve focus, and decrease impulsivity and hyperactive behavior, hallmark symptoms for some patients with the condition.
+Focalin XR (Generic Name: dexmethylphenidate HCL) is a once-daily central nervous system stimulant ADHD medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
+Focalin XR may improve focus, and decrease impulsivity and hyperactive behavior, hallmark ADHD symptoms.
 It contains the same active ingredient as medications like Ritalin and Daytrana.
 According to the FDA, Focalin XR is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It has not been studied in children under the age of 6.